Phallic graffiti: History

-Cock and balls of antiquity
+Graffiti in Antiquity

 Greece

-At the beginning of the 21st century, phallic graffiti dating back to the 5th and 6th century BC was discovered on the Greek island of Astypalaia.
+At the beginning of the 21st century, phallic graffiti dating back to the 5th and 6th century BC were discovered on the Greek island of Astypalaia.
 Nearby inscriptions also revealed evidence of the carved illustrations being related to homosexual intercourse.
 The inscriptions were some of the oldest known graffiti of phalli recorded.

 Rome

 Archeological records have shown the phallus to have been a common symbol in ancient Roman graffiti.
 Hadrian's Wall, bordering the northern frontier of the former Roman province of Britannia, is notable for the abundant examples of phallic graffiti carved upon it.
-While in the metropole the divine fascinus could serve as a good luck symbol, at the outer reaches of the empire phallic graffiti has been interpreted as representative of the latent sexual violence of imperialism.
+While in the metropole the divine fascinus could serve as a good luck symbol, at the outer reaches of the empire phallic graffiti have been interpreted as representative of the latent sexual violence of imperialism.
 In 2022 a volunteer excavating part of the Vindolanda site in Northumberland discovered a rock inscribed with a personal insult, Secundinus cacator, alongside a representation of a penis.
-More phallic graffiti has been unearthed at Vindolanda than anywhere else along Hadrian's Wall.
+More phallic graffiti have been unearthed at Vindolanda than anywhere else along Hadrian's Wall.

-Dicks of the Dark Ages
+Graffiti in the Middle Ages

 During the Middle Ages phallic motifs, such as the phallus tree, were often present in marginalia.
-Graffiti depictions of medieval ballock knyves have also been interpreted as phallic symbols.
-Although, they may have had a more nuanced meaning, representing a rite of passage into adulthood for adolescent boys.
+Graffiti depictions of medieval ballock knyves have also been interpreted as phallic symbols, although they may have had a more nuanced meaning, representing a rite of passage into adulthood for adolescent boys.

-The early modern phallus
+Early Modern Graffiti

 During the 17th century workers labouring on Valencia Cathedral in the Kingdom of Valencia are known to have produced phallic sgraffito over the work of Renaissance painter Paolo da San Leocadio.
 Their endeavours were rediscovered during renovation work at the cathedral in 2012.